-Direct family responsibility or family status discrimination occurs when a person is treated unfairly because of their family responsibility or status, compared to another person without that family responsibility or status, in the same or similar circumstances.
+Direct sexual orientation discrimination occurs when a person is treated less favourably because of their sexual orientation or the sexual orientation, compared to another person in the same or similar circumstances.

-Indirect family responsibility or family status discrimination is when a requirement, condition or practice that is the same for everyone has an unfair effect on someone because of their family responsibility or status, and is unreasonable in the circumstances.
+Indirect sexual orientation discrimination is when a requirement, condition or practice that is the same for everyone has an unfair effect on someone of a particular sexual orientation, and is unreasonable in the circumstances.

 Where does the protection apply?

-Under the Act it is unlawful to discriminate against a person because of their family responsibility or status in certain areas of public life, including:
+Under the Act it is unlawful to discriminate against a person because of their sexual orientation in certain areas of public life, including:

 - Application forms

-There are some instances where it is not unlawful to discriminate against a person because of their family responsibility or status, and these exceptions include:
+There are some instances where it is not unlawful to discriminate against someone because of their sexual orientation and these exceptions include:

 If an individual or organisation relies upon an exception under the Act when a complaint is made against them, they must justify the use of that exception to the Commissioner for Equal Opportunity.

-Organisations must ensure they provide a working environment and services that are free from family responsibility and status discrimination and they must take all reasonable steps to prevent it from happening or they may be held responsible for their employees’ actions.
+Organisations must ensure they provide a working environment and services that are free from sexual orientation discrimination and they must take all reasonable steps to prevent it from happening or they may be held responsible for their employees’ actions.